 Technology to remotely shut off the supply of water, is one great technique of saving water and preventing wastage, due to leakages or plumbing issues.
 What these control mechanisms do is allow the consumer to get control over their supply of water, for example, you are far away from home and you learn about a leak in your house through this device, so instead of heading back immediately you can instantly turn the water system off from wherever you are.
 This helps in any wastage of water and also gives you the leverage of controlling things even being far from home.

-Through these devices, a consumer is notified about their water problems, and are given the chance to solve them in real time.
+These devices notify consumers about their water problems in real-time, giving them the opportunity to address them promptly.
 These devices are an excellent choice for apartments, as managers can have access to shutting off water supply of any apartment, once its vacant, to prevent incidents and water wastage in case someone leaves the tap running.

 Distribution Management